Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 54. Faux Stained Glass Peacock

 Learn how to make this faux stained glass peacock to create a stunning decoration piece for your home!

 55. DIY Suncatcher Paint

-You'll want to go to My Sweet Sanity for the recipe to make your own suncatcher paint.
+You'll want to go to Building Our Story for the recipe to make your own suncatcher paint.
 This is especially useful if you are doing art projects with a bunch of kids, like in the classroom or for a camp activity.